Home Β» Blog Β» Painting Tips Β» Understanding Complementary Colors for Beginners

 Yellow flowers blend into the green field.

-If, however, you paint red flowers on a sea of green, both colors become more vibrant because of the natural contrast.
+If, however, you paint red flowers on a sea of green, both colors become more vibrant because of the striking contrast.
 They “complement” each other.
+Landscape painters often use dark red in shadows to complement the dark greens of the grasses and trees.

 red poppies on a field of green grass